schollz/_core/docs/content/combos/volume.md

 +++

 Change the volume by holding **A** and turning **Knob Z**.
-Fully clock-wise might clip for some audio files, and fully counter-clockwise will mute the current audio.
+Turning the knob fully clockwise may cause clipping for some audio files, while turning it fully counter-clockwise will mute the current audio.